Lilla Bommen (building): Site/location – prior existing construction

-Further discussed within Robert Trancik’s case study in his text “Finding Lost Space”, is the infill construction that restored the large area of which the Lillla Bommen building presides today.
-The prior highway interchange that predominated the large area that new infrastructure at the waterfront of the Göta Canal was remodelled to accommodate the reclamation of unused “Lost space” as referred to by Transik.
+Further discussed within Robert Trancik's case study in his text "Finding Lost Space", is the infill construction that restored the large area of which the Lillla Bommen building presides today.
+The prior highway interchange that predominated the large area that new infrastructure at the waterfront of the Göta Canal was remodelled to accommodate the reclamation of unused "Lost space" as referred to by Transik.
 The area named the Järntorget (The Iron Square), composed largely of roadwork was the result of infill and highway restructuring in the area, aimed at improving the waterfront aspect of the Lilla Bommen region.
 The historical redevelopment of the Järntorget region acted as the foundation for which the Lilla Bommen building was constructed allowing for the reinstatement of the inner-city to waterfront region as its prominent modern day commercial and residential district.

 Design history

-The Lilla Bommen building was a part of a city initiative in the 1980s aimed at restoring the connection to the cities central waterfront, the Göta Canal.
-The city proposals sought to create a balanced central square that provided both functional areas for shops and offices, and open public places that created cohesion to the waterfronts of the city that had been lost by prior existing infrastructure.
-The Lilla Bommen building stands distinctive from Sweden’s ‘groundscraper’ traditional office buildings, which became popularised in urban and suburban areas of Sweden’s cities owing to the lack of space constraints of the areas.
+The Lilla Bommen building was a part of a city initiative in the 1980s aimed at restoring the connection to the city's central waterfront, the Göta Canal.
+The proposals sought to create a balanced central square that provided both functional areas for shops and offices, and open public places that created cohesion to the waterfronts of the city that had been lost by prior existing infrastructure.
+The Lilla Bommen building stands distinctive from Sweden's "groundscraper" traditional office buildings, which became popularised in urban and suburban areas of Sweden's cities owing to the lack of space constraints of the areas.